 is a unique one-week experience designed to help 260 students, ages 12-18, fuel their musical enthusiasm and boost their playing skills.
 Talented musicians from across the country come to Furman with expectations of taking their performance skills to the next level.
 Students are challenged in vigorous daily rehearsals, musicianship classes, and master classes.
 Students perform in one of four large ensembles (a full symphony orchestra, a string orchestra, and two concert bands) and may audition for a jazz ensemble, various chamber groups, or perform as a soloist on the Honors Solo Recital.
-Evening recitals and the Friday concert are open to the public.
-Private lessons available for an additional fee.
-In addition to performance instruction, the camp offers classes in basic
+The evening recitals and the Friday concert are open to the public.
+In addition to the ensemble rehearsals, the camp offers classes in basic

-activities, all within the beautiful setting of the Furman campus.
-The week
+activities, all within the beautiful setting of the Furman University campus.

-private lessons during camp.
+private lessons to the camp experience.
 They are an ideal way to work one-on-one with an

-expert musician on the fundamental aspects of your playing, including tone
+experienced musician on the fundamentals of playing including tone

 For concert band and orchestral string students